Aggregated Text Transformer for Scene Text Detection: Experiments

 \subsection{Ablation Study}

 We first perform an ablation study on the Total-Text dataset, including the effect of multi-scale aggregation, different components in the proposed ATTR, and the model training.

-\textbf{Multi-scale aggregation.} Recall that the proposed aggregated text Transformer is generated from three image scales, based on the projection module individually.
+{\textbf{Multi-scale aggregation.}} {Recall that the proposed aggregated text Transformer is generated from three image scales, based on the projection module individually.
 In Table~\ref{tab:ms}(a) we list the detection results generated by performing the framework on a single image scale only.
 We can observe that a scale with higher resolution tends to improve the recall rate, while the precision is stable.
-Table~\ref{tab:ms}(b) shows the performances of both our approach and traditional fusion from multi-scale inputs (\fig~\ref{fig:multiscalepipeline}(a)).
+The inference speed also depends on the scale, as large input leads to more tokens and increases the computational costs.
+Table~\ref{tab:ms}(b) shows the performances of both our approach and the late fusion from multi-scale inputs (\fig~\ref{fig:multiscalepipeline}(a)).
 Generally speaking, the late fusion strategy improves recall and keeps the detecting precision.
-The proposed \system with three-scale aggregation further boosts both metrics and leads to a gain of 2.2 for the F-measure, indicating that ours is better for scale aggregation.
+The proposed \system with three-scale aggregation further boosts both metrics and leads to a gain of 2.2 for the F-measure, indicating that ours is better for scale aggregation.}

 We also conduct a comparison of the proposed method with feature map level scale aggregation (\fig~\ref{fig:multiscalepipeline}(c)).
 To make a fair comparison, we use input images with the same resolution and the same encoder-decoder structure.
-We use a two-scale aggregation of \system and the feature maps from the last two blocks to have the same number and shape of feature embeddings that will send to the Transformer encoder; these settings ensure the identical token length and dimension.
-As shown in Table~\ref{tab:aggregation}, using our aggregation strategy leads to a recall of 87.5, which is significantly higher than feature-level scale aggregation.
+Both two-scale and three-scale aggregations are evaluated.
+Table~\ref{tab:aggregation}(a) and Table~\ref{tab:aggregation}(b) illustrate the pipeline of two-scale aggregation.
+For feature map level aggregation, the feature maps from the last two blocks have the same number and shape of feature embeddings that will be sent to the Transformer encoder, to ensure the identical token length and dimension.
+As shown in the table, using our aggregation strategy leads to the recall of 87.5 (two-scale) and 88.3 (three-scale), which is significantly higher than feature-level scale aggregation.
+We also observe that the two-scale image pyramid level aggregation outperforms the three-scale feature map level aggregation.
 The visualization of corresponding aggregation methods is illustrated in \fig~\ref{fig:single_multi_compare}, where we can see that our strategy can capture more accurate text boundaries while reducing background interference.

 \textbf{Text Transformer components.} We evaluate a few parameters and an alternative implementation for generating \system.
 The first is the design of the projection module.
 We consider both the linear projection and a stack of convolution/residual blocks.
 As listed in Table~\ref{tab:components}(a), we found that using residual blocks significantly boosts the recall for text detection.
 We also evaluate the number of residual blocks for the projection module.
 The performance gain is observed when the number increases from 2 to 3.
 Adding more residual blocks does not improve recall or precision, probably due to the features in each token being too coarse to capture text information for small text regions.